-Design values in this table for AADT less than 400 vpd are based on the AASHTO "Guidelines for Geometric Design of Very Low-Volume Local Roads".
+Design values in this table for AADT less than 400 vpd are based on the AASHTO "Guidelines for Geometric Design of VeryLow-Volume Local Roads".
 These values are considered minimums for application on roads driven primarily by familiar drivers.
-An important component of these guidelines is the incorporation of substantial design flexibility based on a knowledge of highway design principles, traffic engineering, safety engineering and specific knowledge of local conditions.
+An important component of these guidelines is the incorporation of substantial design flexibility based on a knowledge of highway design principles, trafficengineering, safety engineering and specific knowledge of local conditions.
 This flexibility is intended to be exercised only by a qualified professional engineer.
-In all other cases, the design should be based on the criteria contained in the AASHTO

-"A Policy on Geometric Design of Highways and Streets"
+In all other cases, the design should be based on the criteria contained in the AASHTO "A Policy on Geometric Design of Highways and Streets"

-The subclass used for the criteria is the agricultural access road.
-If the designer determines a different subclass is appropriate for a specific
+The subclass used for the oriteria is the agricultural access road.
+If the designer determines a different subclass is appropriate for a specific site, the criteria should be modified accordingly.

 Each design element should reflect the most practicable and economically justified value.
-Values below the design criteria setout in the currentedition of AASHTO "A Policy on Geometric Design of Highways and Streets" (Green Book), Chapter 5 or AASHTO "Guidelines for Geometric Design of Very Low-Volume Local Roads" will only be considered on a project-by-project basis, provided that a design exception is justified to KDOT.
-Under favorable conditions, the use of more liberal design criteria is encouraged "Roadside Design Guide", AASHTO, 2011
+Values below the design criteria setout in the current edition of AASHTO "A Policy on Geometric Design of Highways and Streets" (Green Book), Chapter 5 or AASHTO "Guidelines for Geometric Design of Very Low-Volume Local Roads" will only be considered on a project-by-project basis, provided that a design exception is justified to KDOT.
+Under favorable conditions, the use of more liberal design criteria is encouraged